 Age also can play a role.
 The ability of sperm to move and the number of typical sperm tend to decrease with age, affecting fertility, especially after age 50.

-You can take simple steps to increase your chances of producing healthy sperm.
-For example:
+Simple steps to increase the chances of producing healthy sperm include:

 - Maintain a healthy weight.
 Some research suggests that increasing body mass index (BMI) is linked with decreasing sperm count and sperm movement.

 - Eat a healthy diet.
 Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve sperm health.